Tom Hanks’ Contemptuous CES Keynote Goes Viral, A Decade Later

 — Midsommarcelo (@MarceloJPico) June 24, 2019

-“Sir Howard invited Mr Hanks to try out special glasses which project 3D images onto the lens while still allowing the wearer to see around them,” The Telegraph said.
-“He said 3D technology, which has so far failed to take-off, will soon be available on TV screens worldwide.”
+“Sir Howard invited Mr. Hanks to try out special glasses which project 3D images onto the lens while still allowing the wearer to see around them,” The Telegraph said.
+“He said 3D technology, which has so far failed to take off, will soon be available on TV screens worldwide.”

-A lot of people had a fun laugh at the speech, there was a small amount of backlash.
+A lot of people had a fun laugh at the speech, but there was also a small amount of backlash.

 “So cool of him to humiliate the writer in front of his family, eager to hear the great Hanks read his words,” a Twitter user named Skeleton Realm said.

 This led to a particularly angry back-and-forth on Twitter that culminated in the threat of lawsuits.